0xluckycoder/budgetbook/README.md

                         - [ ] - /confirmEmail/:token
                         - [x] - /verifyAuth

-                    - [/] - organize the data flow of frontend state
+                    - [x] - organize the data flow of frontend state
-                        - [/] - authenticated user with attributes
+                        - [x] - authenticated user with attributes
                         - [x] - all the expenses based on financial account
                         - [x] - all the incomes based on financial account
-                        - [/] - fix account dropdown issue & make the relationship
+                        - [x] - fix account dropdown issue & make the relationship
                             - [x] - fetch all available accounts
                             - [x] - show every account names in dropdown
                             - [x] - show selected account name in dropdown current state